Isaac-DeFrain/rchain/integration-tests/README.md

 path**.
 The reason for the latter is that tests spawn additional containers and need to share files with them.
-They do it by mounting files/directories from `/tmp` (or `$TMPDIR`) into new containers, i.e. by starting new containers with e.g. `-v /tmp/bonds.txt:/var/lib/rnode/genesis/bonds.txt` arugments.
+They do it by mounting files/directories from `/tmp` (or `$TMPDIR`) into new containers, i.e. by starting new containers with e.g. `-v /tmp/bonds.txt:/var/lib/rnode/genesis/bonds.txt` arguments.
 But these arguments are passed via shared Docker socket to Docker daemon running on the host.
 So the Docker daemon has to be able to access `/tmp/bonds.txt` as well.